GoogleCloudPlatform/community/tutorials/metrics-export-with-mql/index.md

         ${PROJECT_ID}.${BIGQUERY_DATASET}.${BIGQUERY_TABLE}
         LIMIT 10
         "

+    If you have the metric data in Cloud Monitoring, they should be exported, and you will have some query results.

-1. Below is an example if you export the metric 'compute.googleapis.com/instance/cpu/utilization'
+    Here is an example if you export the metric `compute.googleapis.com/instance/cpu/utilization`:

         bq query \
         --use_legacy_sql=false \